imtiaztee/BBR-ACD-Linux-Kernel-Code/README.md

-This repository has been created for experimenting the BBR-ACD scheme proposed in "BBR-ACD: BBR with Advanced Congestion Detection" in Linux Kernel. ***The article has been submitted for review in IEEE Access.***
+This repository has been created for experimenting the BBR-ACD scheme proposed in "BBR-ACD: BBR with Advanced Congestion Detection" in Linux Kernel. ***The article has been submitted for review in ELECTRONICS.***

 **#Requirements and Dependencies:** <br />
 Please access: include/net/inet_connection_socket.h and set: ICSK_CA_PRIV_SIZE to 12 * sizeof(u64). <br />